CarlyLarko/Pet/README.md

 #### UI (front end)
 - [ ] create avatar
 - [x] create needs buttons - want on the side of each need
-- [ ] use C3 to generate graph for needs level
+- [x] use C3 to generate graph for needs level
-- [ ] user enters in name for pets
+- [x] user enters in name for pets
+- [ ] display pet name on page